fairlearn/fairlearn/docs/user_guide/assessment.rst

 For example, in a system for screening job applications, qualified candidates that are automatically rejected experience an allocation harm.
-In a speech-to-text transcription system, high error rates constitute harm in the quality of service.
+In a speech-to-text transcription system, disparities in word error rates for different groups may result in harms due to differences in the quality of service.

 2. Identify the groups that might be harmed